Size: 60 Vegetarian Capsules

 Please select all options.

 Turmeric is an ancient medicinal rhizome and curry spice from India, with a long history of use for countless ailments.
-Curcumin 500 features BCM-95®—a 100% pure turmeric extract standardized to curcumin, demethoxycurcumin, bisdemethoxycurcumin, and essential oils of turmeric rhizome.
+Curcumin 500 features BCM-95®—a 100% pure turmeric extract which is patented and studied to be 6.3x better absorbed than curcumin-piperine complexes, standardized to curcumin, demethoxycurcumin, bisdemethoxycurcumin, and essential oils of turmeric rhizome.
 This natural composition optimizes bioavailability and reflects true turmeric identity to deliver optimal health benefits.

 - Provides Antioxidant and Cell-Protective Activity*